-With the authorization to expend \$92,211,316.58 in federal funds, the City of San Diego's COVID-19 Housing Stability Assistance Program will help prevent housing displacement among low-income households affected by COVID-19.
-This program will help eligible households pay past-due, unpaid and prospective rent and past due utilities due to financial hardship related to the COVID-19 pandemic.
+With the authorization to expend \$39,712,779.17 in federal funds allocated by the State of California to the City of San Diego, the City of San Diego COVID-19 Housing Stability Assistance Program will continue to help prevent housing displacement among low-income households.
+This program will help pay rent and utilities for eligible households that experience financial hardship during the ongoing COVID-19 pandemic.